vinc/moros/doc/manual.md

     > date
     2023-03-21 10:00:00 +0000

-There is also a `ntp` script to synchronize the clock over the network:

-    > ntp => /dev/rtc

-You can set the `TZ` environment variable to use your preferred timezone:
+You can also set the `TZ` environment variable to use your preferred timezone:

     > calc "2 * 60 * 60"
     7200